 Work to create the district’s master plan began in summer 2021, when the project’s planning committees — along with independent advisory firm Brailsford & Dunlavey — collaborated to establish the university’s strategic priorities for the district.
 A market research and demand analysis and an energy and utilities analysis for the project were also performed.

-Chancellor Sheri Everts charged a steering committee to ensure the master plan for the Innovation District is informed by the latest information, market trends and input from the App State Community.
-Provost Heather Hulburt Norris and Hank Foreman, in his role as Vice Chancellor of External Affairs and Strategic Initiatives, led this team.
+A steering committee was established to ensure the master plan for the Innovation District is informed by the latest information, market trends and input from the App State Community.
+App State Interim Chancellor Heather Hulburt Norris and Hank Foreman, in his role as Vice Chancellor of External Affairs and Strategic Initiatives, led this team.

 In August 2021, the university hired design, architecture and engineering firm Page to provide master planning services for the Innovation District.
 Working closely with Brailsford & Dunlavey, the firm held three listening charrettes in fall 2021 with departments across campus to refine the development concept for the district, which was finalized in December 2021.